ayoskovich/personalSite/content/authors/admin/_index.md

 - Visitors
 ---

-&emsp; I plan to graduate in April of 2020 and have have developed both theoretical and practical skills during my time as an undergraduate student.
-When consulting in an analytics context, I strive to be an effective thought partner to deliver relevant and actionable insights.
+I strive to be an effective thought partner to deliver actionable insights using technologies like Python, R, SAS, and many others.
+I am just as comfortable inverting a matrix as I am communicating complex analyses to non-technical stakeholders and am always on the lookout for opportunities to intertwine analytical models with business processes.